alexandertrefz/essence/packages/website/optimisations.md

 ## Not done yet

-Six things the passes above deliberately leave undone.
+Eight things the passes above deliberately leave undone.
 Each is written here rather than left for a reader to notice, because a rule that is missing and a rule that was decided against look the same from the outside.

-**A decision tree over a Record Matcher's members.** `compile-type-tests` reduces a Matcher to a tag where the tag decides, and a Record's tag says only that the value is a Record — so a Match that distinguishes Records keeps the full `isValueOfType` walk against a pooled descriptor.
-What would replace it is a tree over the members that actually discriminate, read in an order the Compiler picks, which is a pass of its own with its own argument to make about erasure.
-Nothing about the current emission is wrong; it is more work than it needs to be.
+**A decision tree over a Case Matcher's payload.** `compile-record-members` reads the members of a RECORD Matcher, and a Case payload bottoms out in the same descriptor walk for the same reason: `Box<Integer>#Holding` and `Box<String>#Holding` are one tag, and what tells them apart is the payload.
+The argument would be shorter than the Record one rather than longer — a payload is CLOSED, so the tag establishes every member and there is no presence question at all — but it changes what a `tag` residual means for a Case, which two passes remove checks on, and that is a soundness analysis of its own.

+**Binding a member the tree reads more than once.** `tag-binding` reads the matched value's key once for a chain that asks about it repeatedly; a chain of Record Handlers naming ONE member reads that member once per Handler.
+Hoisting it is not the same transform: a read the tree makes may be guarded by a test above it — the Record tag, or the presence of the member above it in a spine — so a `const` before the chain would perform a read the chain only performs conditionally, and what would have to be hoisted is the unguarded reads alone.

 **The derived-equality descriptor of a generic Choice, pooled.** `pool-constants` hoists every descriptor standing in an Expression position, and this one does